top of page

 LSAC-compliant neuropsychological evaluations for law school applicants with ADHD, anxiety, or learning differences.

 Draft reports in 7 days.
+Free appeal letter included.
 Reconsideration cases accepted.
 Listed by Pepperdine University’s Student Accessibility Office as a recommended provider.

 When to start an LSAT accommodations evaluation

-If you are early in the planning process and want to avoid common LSAT accommodations pitfalls, a brief planning consult can help clarify what documentation is needed and when to start.
+If you are early in the planning process and want to avoid common LSAT accommodations pitfalls, a brief planning consult can clarify what documentation is needed and when to start.
+This is relevant especially if you want to understand how LSAC evaluates 50% versus 100% extended time or why extended time is harder to prove for high-achieving students.

 If you have been denied accommodations, the denial letter identifies specific documentation gaps.
-The evaluation is structured to address each gap directly.
-Prior test scores, if they exist, are integrated into the analysis rather than ignored.
+The evaluation is structured to address each gap.
+Prior test scores, where they exist, are integrated into the analysis.

 LSAC Submission Requirements and Common Delays

 LSAC denies requests when documentation is incomplete or generic.
-Denied applicants must reapply in the next testing cycle, which can delay law school applications by months, managing testing accommodations denials and red tape.
+Denied applicants must reapply in the next testing cycle, which can delay law school applications by months.
+More on managing testing accommodations denials and red tape.

 • Written to LSAC documentation checklist requirements.